dlr-eoc/rest_framework_filterdsl/README.md

 # A filtering and sorting DSL for the [Django REST framework](http://www.django-rest-framework.org/)

-This package provides a small [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) to allow filtering and sorting the views provided using Django REST framework by GET parameters.
+This package provides a small [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) for filtering and sorting the views provided using Django REST framework by GET parameters.

 The filtering and sorting is performed by Django's querysets, so the [SQL injection